Jelmerro/crossdirstat/README.md

 - Creating my own alternative is a nice project and gives me the chance to make a version which suits my needs

 All the alternatives are great programs, but none of them are a perfect fit for me.

-## License

-crossdirstat was made by [Jelmer van Arnhem](https://github.com/Jelmerro) and is MIT licensed, see LICENSE for details.